 A: Color is what gemstones are all about.
 The gemstone you select should be the color that appeals to you.
 If given the choice, most women’s favorite gemstones have less to do with when they were born and more to do with what colors they like and what looks best on them.

 A: The term “semi-precious” is somewhat misleading as it suggests that some gemstones have inferior value.
 Years ago, most people considered Ruby, Emerald and Sapphire as the “precious” gemstones and all others as “semi-precious.”
-In truth, all natural colored gemstones are rare and precious and their prices are determined by the availability and quality of the gemstone.
+In truth, all natural colored gemstones are rare and precious.
+Jewelers will look at the availability and quality of the gemstone to determine its value.

 A: The first rule for caring for gemstone jewelry is to treat it as you would any of your valuable possessions.
 Avoid wearing your gemstone jewelry when involved in activities that could cause it damage such as yard work, active sports and the like.
 You wouldn’t wear your finest silk dress while gardening; likewise, there are inappropriate times to wear your fine jewelry.
 As for cleaning, keep it simple.
 The best way to clean your colored gemstone jewelry is to use a mild solution of soap and water.

 After letting your jewelry soak, gently brush your jewelry with a soft brush.
 Rinse the jewelry thoroughly, and lay it on a soft cloth to dry.
-It is best to avoid cleaning jewelry in ultrasonic cleaners, harsh chemicals or abrasives.
-Pearls, especially, should be protected from contact with perfumes, cosmetics and hairsprays.
+It is best to avoid cleaning jewelry in ultrasonic cleaners, harsh chemicals, or abrasives.
+Be sure to protect your pearls from contacting perfumes, cosmetics, and hairsprays.
 Store your jewelry in separate sections of your jewelry box or in a fabric pouch.
 For the best protection, bring your colored gemstone jewelry to your jeweler for regular inspection and thorough cleaning.

-A: Unless you have chosen a gemstone with a very unusual cut or one that is set in a custom made ring, there is no reason you can’t have the gemstone you desire in a setting you prefer.
+A: Unless a gemstone has an unusual cut or is set in a custom made ring, there is no reason you can’t have the gemstone you desire in a setting you prefer.
 An experienced jeweler can offer you a variety of designs or custom settings that can accommodate the gemstone you have selected.
 Also, many gemstones are cut to consistent dimensions, known as “calibrated” sizes.
 These gemstones fit into a variety of different settings.
 Ask your jeweler to help you select the perfect combination for you.

 A: The first rule of shopping for colored gemstone jewelry is to work with a reputable jeweler.
 They should provide you with a certificate of value or an invoice with sufficient descriptions to have your jewelry properly insured.
 Most homeowner policies have dollar amount limitations for jewelry coverage, and you may have to obtain a “rider” to your policy to be sufficiently insured.
 It’s a simple process so ask your insurance agent for details.
 The relatively minor expense required to insure your fine jewelry is well worth the peace-of-mind.

-When having your jewelry appraised, it is best to work with an appraiser who has the appropriate professional credentials.
+When you wish to appraise your jewelry, choose an appraiser who has the appropriate professional credentials.
 Whether working in a retail jewelry store or independently, appraisers should have a Graduate Gemologist diploma or be titled as a Certified Gemologist Appraiser.
 Ask your jeweler and your insurance agent for their recommendations.

-If you require assistance with your on-line order or have questions about any of our jewelry or services, please contact us via: email or our customer service line 703.757.7313.
+If you require assistance with your online order or have questions about any of our jewelry or services, please contact us via: email or our customer service line at 703.757.7313.